 I am John Rice, an Asheville, North Carolina native.
 Before my professional career, I honorably served in the United States Navy.

-I have a special interest in pain management and was a founding provider of the pain management program for his former health system.
+I have a special interest in pain management and was a founding provider of the pain management program for my former health-care system.

 I enjoy attending concerts, sports, the arts, music, college football, and playing golf.
-He is the very proud and devoted father of a son, Ilan, who currently attends college.
+I am the very proud and devoted father of a son, Ilan, who currently attends college.